 The SCU transfers the stop-request to the CSAU.

-Then the CSAU transfers the stop-request to the MDU.
+Then the CSAU transfers the stop-request to the CSDU.

-The MDU sends a response to the CSAU and stops the media stream.
+The CSDU sends a response to the CSAU and stops the media stream.

+Then CSAU transfers this response to the MDU and the MDU transfers this response to the SCU.
+The media acquisition is finished.

+7.5.8 Media acquisition from cloud to MCU

+When a user wants to view media on the mobile device, the MCU will initiate a request to the SCU to acquire media from cloud to mobile device.